sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-00.md

 1. Open VS Code from the desktop.
 1. This should open this folder by default, *"C:\Users\LabUser\multi-agent-hol\01_exercises\"*.
 If not, navigate to and open this folder.
+1. Close any pop-up windows that appear automatically when VS Code launches.
 1. From the menu, select Terminal, New Terminal, then open a new PowerShell terminal.
 1. Navigate to *01_exercises\csharp\src\MultiAgentCopilot* .